ConsentStackDocs

 Vue & Nuxt

-Vue apps use the script tag directly.
-Add it via useHead in your root layout or app component.
+Vue apps use the script tags directly.
+Add them via useHead in your root layout or app component.

 Nuxt 3